 Wisdom teeth need to be extracted in cases where they come in misaligned, or if they cause crowding or other dental issues.
 Wisdom teeth extractions sometimes need to be performed in a surgeon’s office, and may or may not involve anesthesia.
 The dentist will open the gum tissue, clean any debris or bone covering the tooth, then choose to extract the entire tooth or cut it into more easily removable parts.

-Implants and bridges are tooth replacements.
+If you need tooth replacement treatment your dentist may have recommended an invasive procedure called a dental implant.
+These implants work together with bridges, crowns or dentures to replace any missing teeth that you have.
 While dental implants serve as artificial roots used to support replacement teeth, bridges are false teeth that fill a gap between healthy teeth and dental implants on both sides to help restore your smile’s function and appearance.

 At this second appointment, your dentist will attach the tooth replacement (a bridge, crown or denture) to the implant.

-A root canal involves the removal of a damaged tooth root, saving the tooth from an extraction.
+When you have a tooth infection you may be able to avoid needing the entire tooth removed.
+Your dentist may be able to perform a root canal procedure.
 The pulp will be removed from the tooth and the space cleaned.
 Next, your dentist will add a filling or crown to help restore the tooth’s function.

-The root canal will be finished with a crown or filling.
+Your dentist will need to finish the procedure by placing a crown of filling in order to help protect the tooth from future decay.
 Though the tooth may feel sensitive for the first few days, and you’ll need to stick to soft foods, the procedure is usually highly successful and recovery should be uneventful.

 Depending on your procedure, you may feel some pain after a dental surgery but it should be manageable with over-the-counter pain relievers or prescription medication.